Taxation

 How much does outsourced tax preparation cost?

-Do I need to train them on the software?
+Do I need to train the offshore team on my software?

 References